vihugoos/whatsapp-bot/README.md

 ## About The Project

 <img src="" align="center" alt="Project Home Page">
 A bot for whatsapp to perform an automatic pre-service to the customer, registration of new customers, opening and assigning solicitations to Liber employees.
-Integration with Discord through Webhooks, to notify in real time when there are new customer solicitations and mark the responsible person, in addition to notifying new non-customer contacts and identify when a solicitation was closed to send in the closed requests channel, along with the service protocol.
+Integration with Discord through Webhooks, to notify in real time when there are new customer solicitation and mark the responsible person, in addition to notifying new non-customer contacts and identify when a solicitation was closed to send in the closed solicitations channel, along with the service protocol.

 ### Built With